 The Remuneration Committee consists of non-executive board members of the company.
-The Remuneration Committee is currently chaired by Gerry McGinn.
-Duncan McCausland is a member.
-Kathryn Thomson joined the Committee in January 2021.
+The Remuneration Committee was chaired by Gerry McGinn up to March 2022.
+Duncan McCausland and Kathryn Thomson are members.
 The Chief Executive and Finance Manager attend as observers and the HR Manager provides a secretariat function.